rmit-s3712674-Sijie-Shi/KanBan-copy/README.md

 ### KanBan copy
-This is a ongoing personal practice project
+This is an ongoing personal practice project